 Fill out the form to watch this Supervisor Safety Tip video.

-Hi I'm Jill chief Safety Officer with Vivid Learning Systems.
+Hi I'm Jill chief Safety Officer with HSI.
 I'm a former OSHA inspector and I'm here to help you identify and correct workplace hazards.

 For this series we are at the beautiful Monterey Bay Aquarium to show you that no matter where you work, safety training is for everyone.